flowchart LR

-The earliest articulated theory of trade is mercantilism, associated with writers such as Thomas Mun, Jean-Baptiste Colbert and Antonio Serra.
+The earliest articulated theory of trade is mercantilism, associated with Thomas Mun, Jean-Baptiste Colbert and Antonio Serra.
 Its central proposition: national wealth equals stock of precious metals.
-Trade is therefore a zero-sum game — one country can gain only at another’s loss (salvatore2019?).
+Trade is therefore a zero-sum game — one country can gain only at another’s loss.

 | Element | Mercantilist position |